-Postpartum obsessive-compulsive disorder (OCD) is a type of perinatal disorder that can develop after a woman gives birth.
-Women with this condition experience obsessive thoughts that are difficult to control and engage in compulsive behaviors to help relieve the anxiety caused by the obsessions.
-While postpartum OCD can be distressing for new mothers, it is treatable with medication, therapy, and self-care.
+Postpartum obsessive-compulsive disorder (OCD) is a perinatal disorder that can develop after someone gives birth.
+People with this condition experience obsessive thoughts that are difficult to control, and engage in compulsive behaviors to help relieve the anxiety caused by the obsessions.
+While postpartum OCD can be distressing for new parents, it is treatable with medication, therapy, and self-care.

 What is the best therapy for Postpartum OCD?